fbpx

 1. Classroom Theme: Are you team theme or no theme?
 Either way, it’s up to you!
 I like to keep a color theme (black/white with pops of color).
 I’ve also had specific themes, too.
 Choose what works best for you and your personality.

 2. Welcome Letter: Make sure to have a welcome letter for your students.
-This starts building those relationships and gives students something to read/look at on the first day.
+This will start building those relationships and give them something to read/look at on the first day.

 3. Student Desk Tags: We all want to know where our space is going to be for the day.
 So do the students.
 Designate their desk space with a name tag.
 I like to keep mine simple with their name and classroom number.
 Some teachers like larger name tags with helpful tools.
 Either way, choose what works best for your students.